pk study of tacrolimus in rats: another VAMS success story

 by Neoteryx | 2 min read

-Volumetric absorptive microsampling (VAMS™) technology has been hailed as a breakthrough in the world of medicine, having been ascertained as an effective way to collect small, precise and accurate volumes of blood (10 or 20 µL) regardless of the hematocrit.
-The sampling of biological fluids, especially whole blood on a porous hydrophilic tip has also been made easier by VAMS.
-Over the last two years, various therapeutic drug monitoring and pharmacokinetic studies have been conducted with VAMS, thus giving more insight into the technology.
-More professionals are now utilizing VAMS devices to sample a smaller volume of blood from rodents, particularly in the preclinical setting.
+Volumetric absorptive microsampling has been hailed as a breakthrough in the world of medicine, having been ascertained as an effective way to collect small, precise and accurate volumes of blood (10 or 20 µL) regardless of the hematocrit.
+The sampling of biological fluids, especially whole blood on a porous hydrophilic tip, called a VAMS® tip, has also been made easier.
+Over the last two years, various therapeutic drug monitoring and pharmacokinetic studies have been conducted with Mitra devices and VAMS, thus giving more insight into the technology.
+More professionals are now utilizing Mitra devices to sample a smaller volume of blood from rodents, particularly in the preclinical setting.

 PK Study of Tacrolimus in Rats

-A study was conducted recently to evaluate the usefulness of Mitra® microsampling devices in a rat pharmacokinetic study.
-It compared pharmacokinetic data including tacrolimus in rats and tacrolimus concentrations in plasma, wet blood, and dried blood on Mitra devices.
+A study was conducted recently to evaluate the usefulness of Mitra® devices for microsampling in a rat pharmacokinetic study.
+It compared pharmacokinetic data including tacrolimus in rats and tacrolimus concentrations in plasma, wet blood, and dried blood on the VAMS tips of Mitra devices.

 The researchers administered doses of tacrolimus to rats orally before using Mitra devices to obtain blood after predetermined time periods.
 Extraction of tacrolimus was done through sonication by mixing water and methanol while protein precipitation was used to quantify tacrolimus levels in plasma and wet blood.